-Ann: It's been ten years (!) since my last trip here as college student.
+Ann: It's been ten years (!) since my last trip here.
 I was in Granada for a summer research project, and slipped away on most weekends for jaunts all over Andalucía and other parts of Spain.
-It's not without anticipation and nostalgia that I came back to help teach part of a short biology course!
+It's not without anticipation and nostalgia that I came back to teach part of a short biology course!

 Day -3 The trip from Boston to Barcelona went fine but for a minor glitch at the end.
-I hopped into a cab to get to the Airbnb apartment, and seeing that I was obviously from out of town, the elderly driver made sure to double check the street name and number I gave him.
-Unfortunately his well-meaning precautions were met by the idiosyncrasies of this particular street, as my house number was clearly not between its neighbors.
-I was tired and a tiny bit exasperated, but this only seemed to cause the driver more anxiety and indignation.
-Before I knew what was happening he'd recruited a handful of bemused stander-by's to ask for directions...
+I hopped into a cab to get to the Airbnb apartment.
+Seeing that I was obviously from out of town, the elderly driver made sure to double check the address I gave him.
+Unfortunately his well-meaning precautions were met by the idiosyncrasies of this particular street, as the building per, its street number, clearly didn't exist between its neighbors.
+I was tired and a tiny bit exasperated, but this only seemed to magnify the driver's anxiety and indignation.
+Before I knew it he'd recruited a host of bemused stander-by's to ask for directions...
 This tiny pandemonium brought to mind the time I got lost in Granada and accidentally summoned a bevy of grandmas from their evening stroll...
 I really do love old Spaniards.

 Day -2 Bon dia Barcelona!
 My daily walk to the course:

 The institute is located in the Barceloneta neighborhood along a picture-perfect beach that stretched out for as long as the eye can see.
 After the morning session we enjoyed pastries and espresso from the terrace.

-Day -1 I was a little ambitious with the contents of my 60-minute lecture and ran over a bit, but overall it seemed to be well-received!
+Day -1 The course seemed to go well.
 And off we were, to lunch together at the seaside Asian fusion restaurant Shoko.

 It was also Chewie's birthday today, and his last day of blood-bank service rotation.
 Tomorrow he would join me here!